 Path: Website Options Bar > Colors

-As you change your brand color:
+As you change your colors:

 Text, buttons, overlays, and backgrounds update automatically